jflater/incubation_manuscript/README.md

 ### HOW DO AMENDMENTS COMPARE?Are there differences in treatments?
 Similarities?

--   Differences in community structure as measured by:
-    1. Microbial soil health measurements: Diversity, Richness

-        Dissimilarity measures (uni-frac + NMDS)
+-   Differences in community structure as measured by: +Microbial soil health measurements: Diversity, Richness -Dissimilarity measures (uni-frac + NMDS)

         Most abundant species

-    2. Nutrient soil health measurements

-    3. When and how are these differences most pronounced?
+    +Nutrient soil health measurements +When and how are these differences most pronounced?

         early and late time points